-Tableau is one of the best BI tools in the market and it can handle large amounts of data sets.
-In this article, we would see Table Calculation which simplifies in various operations.
+Tableau is one of the best BI tools in the market, and it can handle large amounts of data sets.
+In this article, we would see Table Calculation which simplifies various operations.
 In this topic, we are going to learn about Tableau Table Calculation.

-Table calculations are computations that are applied to the values in the table and it is dependent on the table structure or rather the dimensions that are in the viz or the visualization level of detail.
-So, whenever you want to extend the values present in your table or your view, these calculations can be used.
+Table calculations are computations applied to the values in the table.
+It depends on the table structure or the viz’s dimensions, or the visualization level of detail.
+So, whenever you want to extend the values present in your table or view, these calculations can be used.

 An important point to remember is that the table calculations are dependent on the dimensions in the VIS level of detail.
 So, what exactly is this level of detail?
-The level of detail includes all those dimensions that are present in the shelves or the cards as indicated here within the red boxes.
+The detail level includes all those dimensions present on the shelves or the cards as indicated here within the red boxes.

 These are the below topics which we would cover today.

 - Tableau Table Calculations